do-community/cloud_haiku/ocean-life.md

 ---

-layout: haiku
-title: Ocean Voyage
+title:  feel the Ocean Voyage
-Author: Keegan

 ---

-An ocean voyage
+An ocean voyage .
 As waves break over the bow
-the sea welcomes me
+the sea welcomes to me.
+the cold air touches my hair!